Post below in the comments section what your fears are. Fuck your fears!! Continue Reading…

 Instead I was sitting at the edge of the bath tub sobbing; impotent and holding a man’s safety razor in my hands.
 There was no magic left in my life only the grinding reality of our infertility.

-I met my first husband when I bought a Rickenbacker 355 on lay-away from him at Concept Music in Perth, Australia.
-I had started a band called “Bloom” and we’d just started gigging.
-When I returned the fourth time to make my last payment I asked Grant if he knew anyone who gave electric guitar lessons.
+I met Steve when I bought a Rickenbacker on lay-away from him at a local music store.
+I had started my first band and we’d just started gigging.
+When I returned the fourth time to make my last payment I asked Steve if he knew anyone who gave electric guitar lessons.
 He answered, “Yeah, I do.”
 We set up a date and a time to meet at his place and I set off with those little moths of impending love beating their wings in my chest.

 When I turned up for my first guitar lesson synchronicity seemed to be at work again when I noticed he had a block-mounted poster of Susannah Hoffs from the Bangles propped against the wall in his bedroom, holding her black and white Rickenbacker, the same model as mine.
-I went for a guitar lesson, left with my husband to be and never got another formal lesson from Grant – a running joke in our relationship.
+I went for a guitar lesson, we started dating and I and never got another formal lesson from him – a running joke in our relationship.

 When we separated I sold that Rickenbacker to fund the first solo EP I recorded, “After the Flood”.

 We fell in love then moved in together eight months later, just after I turned 22.
-He convinced me the guys in Bloom weren’t on my musical trajectory, so I broke up the band before it had run its course.
-I wanted to move on and fulfil my musical vision, and I let Grant convince me we could write better songs together.
+He convinced me the guys in my band weren’t on my musical trajectory, so I broke up the band before it had run its course.
+I wanted to move on and fulfil my musical vision, and I let him convince me we could write better songs together.

 The first song we wrote together happened so easily I thought that was the sign confirming that fate was at work once again.
 The song had a haunting guitar part in open D tuning.
 I began to sing over the chords and the words of the chorus tumbled out of my mouth, a gift, “My fear of falling eats me and it swallows me up / My fear of falling eats me and it fills my cup.”

-After this Grant was never happy unless we wrote a song together.
-Once we’d started performing together as an acoustic duo, Flavor of the Month, I wrote three songs on my own and played them to him, hungry for feedback.
+After this Steve was never happy unless we wrote a song together.
+Once we’d started performing together as an acoustic duo, I wrote three songs on my own and played them to him, hungry for feedback.
 He made no comment on the songs, but instead asked, “What about me, where’s my place in this?
 I…I just don’t know where my place is in our duo if you go off and write songs on your own.”

 I enrolled in a Master of Arts in Creative Writing and withdrew because he said I needed to choose what I wanted to do, play music or write, because I couldn’t do both.